cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Note that mappings in this section are not interchangeable: different mappings will almost certainly output different points when evaluated on the same input.

+## Choosing a mapping function {#choosing-mapping}

+This section gives brief guidelines on choosing a mapping function for a given elliptic curve.
+Note that the suites given in {{suites}} are recommended mappings for the respective curves.

+If the target elliptic curve is a supersingular curve supported by either the Boneh-Franklin method ({{bfmap}}) or the Elligator 2 method for A == 0 ({{ell2a0}}), that mapping is the recommended one.

+Otherwise, if the target elliptic curve is a Montgomery curve ({{montgomery}}), the Elligator 2 method ({{elligator2}}) is recommended.
+Similarly, if the target elliptic curve is a twisted Edwards curve ({{twisted-edwards}}), the twisted Edwards Elligator 2 method ({{ell2edwards}}) is recommended.

+The remaining cases are Weierstrass curves.
+For curves supported by the Simplified SWU method ({{simple-swu}}), that mapping is the recommended one.
+Otherwise, the Simplified SWU method for AB == 0 ({{simple-swu-AB0}}) is recommended if the goal is best performance, while the Shallue-van de Woestijne method ({{svdw}}) is recommended if the goal is simplicity of implementation.
+(The reason for this distinction is that the Simplified SWU method for AB == 0 requires implementing an isogeny map in addition to the mapping function, while the Shallue-van de Woestijne method does not.)

+The Shallue-van de Woestijne method ({{svdw}}) works with any curve, and may be used in cases where a generic mapping is required.
+Note, however, that this mapping is almost always more computationally expensive than the curve-specific recommendations above.

 ## Interface

 The generic interface shared by all mappings in this section is as follows: